storesafe/cordova-sqlite-storage/README.md

   - `SQLITE_ENABLE_RTREE`
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 ref: <http://sqlite.org/pgszchng2016.html>
   - `SQLITE_OS_WINRT` for Windows only
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license terms) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
 - The iOS database location is now mandatory, as documented below.
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)